JeffreyMiller-GD/Project-Manager/README.md

 # prom — Project Manager

-**prom** is a lightweight CLI tool for scaffolding, configuring, building, updating, and packaging C++ projects that use CMake, Ninja, and CPack.
+**prom** is a lightweight CLI tool for scaffolding, configuring, building, running, updating, and packaging C++ projects that use CMake, Ninja, and CPack.
 It generates a ready-to-build project skeleton (with an optional Windows resource/icon file) and wraps the common CMake/Ninja/CPack workflow behind a handful of simple subcommands.

-Current version: **1.00** (`PROJECT_MANAGER_VERSION`)
+Current version: **1.01** (`PROJECT_MANAGER_VERSION`)

+## What's New in 1.01

+- **Order-independent argument parsing** — the command-line parsing logic was optimized to eliminate the fixed-order requirement.
+Options such as `-pj <path>`, `--debug` / `--release`, `--verbose`, and `--rc` can now be supplied in any order, and are consistently accepted (with or without the leading `--`) across all subcommands.
+- **New `run` command** — `prom run` builds the project and then **automatically executes the produced binary** after the build finishes.
+Currently the executable name must still be specified manually via `-bin <executable_name>`; automatic detection of the built binary is planned for a future release.

 ## Features

-- **Project scaffolding** (`new`) — creates a standard directory layout, a generated `CMakeLists.txt`, a starter `src/main.cpp`, and a Windows `app.rc` resource file (icon inclusion commented out by default), then runs the initial CMake configure step.
+- **Project scaffolding** (`new`) — creates a standard directory layout, a generated `CMakeLists.txt`, a starter `src/main.cpp`, and a Windows `app.rc` resource file (icon inclusion commented out by default, enable with `--rc`), then runs the initial CMake configure step.
 - **Build** (`build`) — invokes `cmake --build` against the debug or release build directory, with optional verbose output.
+- **Run** (`run`) — builds the project and then automatically executes the resulting binary.
 - **Reconfigure** (`update`) — re-runs CMake configuration (`cmake -S ... -B ...`) for the debug or release build directory, useful after editing `CMakeLists.txt`.
 - **Packaging** (`pack`) — runs `cpack` against the generated `CPackConfig.cmake` for the chosen build type.
 - **Tool auto-detection** — automatically locates `cmake`, `ninja`, and `cpack` on first run (via `where`/`which`) and stores their paths in a `config.json` next to the executable.
 If a tool can't be found, prom prompts for the path interactively and self-repairs the config if it becomes invalid.